edlandm/gresql/README.md

 are processed.

 ### Search queries
-A search queury is a a string consisting of two parts separated by a colon.
+A search query is a a string consisting of two parts separated by a colon.
 The first part is the statement type(s) represented by a single character.
 The second part is the table(s) to search for (separated by commas).